 3. Track your drinking on the go

 If you’re out and about use our free and simple MyDrinkaware tool on your smartphone to track the alcohol you’re drinking.
-It will help you stay within the daily unit guidelines and stay on top of your night out.
+It will help you stay within the government's lower risk guidelines and stay on top of your night out.

 4. Small is better

-Make the daily unit guidelines go further by having bottles of beer or halves instead of pints and choosing a smaller glass for your wine.
+Make the lower risk guidelines go further by having bottles of beer or halves instead of pints and choosing a smaller glass for your wine.
 Buying spritzers or shandies will also help keep that unit count down.

 5. Make space